What Is Contrast in Photography - dslrad

 What is Color Contrast?

-As you may know, colors as they relate to graphics and images, are normally represented by a color wheel.
-If we imagine yellow at the top of this wheel and go clockwise, we’ll go through oranges, reds, purples, blues, greens and end up back at yellow once we have gone all the way around.
+If we imagine yellow at the top of this wheel and go anti-clockwise, we’ll go through oranges, reds, purples, blues, greens and end up back at yellow once we have gone all the way around.

 The colors that we pass through first (yellow, orange, red) are known as ‘warm ‘ colors, and the ‘cold’ colors are the blues, purples, and greens.
 Adjusting color contrast means making the image warmer or colder, by either enhancing the reddish colors and diminishing the blues, or conversely making it colder by doing the opposite.

 For example, if you are photographing the ocean and wanted it to have a colder appearance you would bring out the blue and green colors, whereas a wooded scene in autumn might be enhanced by increasing the color contrast in favor of the warmer red and orange colors.
-Note the terms warm and cold refer to the color temperature and is not a reference to the temperature outside.

 Editing Contrast of Photographs